 Developer portals are usually considered external, i.e., a repository of information and resources for developers who are using another company’s APIs.
 These portals give API teams access to support in the form of information concerning the APIs.
 Companies feature developer portals (dev portals) and forums on their websites, and these are spaces where you can try out their new API products and benefit from a range of features and resources.
 Developers can get different response shapes, look at the API documentation, and get support when needed.

 Today, a different kind of developer portal has surfaced.
-The internal developer portal is similar to the external developer portal in functionality but aims to address internal doubts.
+The inner developer portal is similar to the external developer portal in functionality but aims to address internal doubts.
 External developers have access to all the information they need in a single place.
 Why can the same not hold for developers within a company?
 In this regard, an internal developer portal acts as a storehouse of information for the developers in your company.
 Functionally, both kinds of portals are similar, only differing depending upon the kind of information and resources their target audiences would benefit most from.

 In this article, we do a deep dive into internal developer portals.
 Understanding what they have to offer is essential to making an informed decision in alignment with your developers’ needs.

 A developer portal is a centralized repository that stores and displays all the relevant information concerning the software a team is building.
 Having the data in one place allows developers and managers to build a system that helps them keep track of the software ecosystem, get notifications on changes, and visualize related information.
 Such a portal also makes it easy to keep an eye on various aspects of the software development process, such as the microservices and how they are connected, ownership status, dependencies, resources, and more.

 An internal developer portal is generally composed of a few different tools.
 Each of them has a distinct function and is equally important in providing developers with a comprehensive picture of what they are building.